 We currently have two employees, Jeffrey Binder, who serves as our Chairman, President and Chief Executive Officer; and Alan Bonsett, who serves as our Chief Operating Officer.
-In an effort to assist us conserve cash, Mr. Binder converted all accrued salary due to him through May 31, 2016 into a convertible promissory note and has deferred all of his salary (approximately \$75,000 as of November 30, 2016) to date for the fiscal year ending May 31, 2017.
+In an effort to assist us conserve cash, Mr. Binder converted all accrued salary due to him through February 28, 2017 into a convertible promissory note and a promissory note.
+Mr. Binder has deferred all of his salary to date for the fiscal year ending May 31, 2017.

 We do not currently have the capital necessary to meet our liquidity needs, fund our capital requirements or implement our business plan.
 We intend to fund our cash flow and capital requirements during the next year from the proceeds of the Equity Line, the sale of our debt and equity securities, by obtaining additional loans and with cash generated through operations in connection with the Colorado Arrangement.
 There can be no assurance that we will be able to meet our needs, however, as we have not yet received any commitments for the purchase of our equity securities or for additional loans.
-Further, although we anticipate that we will begin receiving payments pursuant to the Licensing Agreement and Equipment Lease during the next six months, the Colorado Arrangement has not generated revenue to date and, as described above, there can be no assurance that it will ever generate sufficient cash to repay the \$500,000 loan from CLS Labs Colorado or to meet PRH's obligations under the Licensing Agreement or Equipment Lease.
+Further, we do not yet know when our processing facility in Colorado will become operational, and accordingly, when we will commence receiving revenues under the Licensing Agreement and Equipment lease from PRH.
+We have been advised that the solutions to be used in our proprietary conversion process are not included in Colorado's list of designated solutions that may be used for cannabis extraction.
+We have advised the state that the solutions will be used in the conversion, not the extraction, process.
+The matter has been referred to the Colorado attorney general's office for consideration.
+We cannot complete the construction of our processing facility until this matter is resolved.
+Based on our internal review, similar requirements relating to either extraction or processing do not exist in other relevant states.
+Assuming this issue is resolved favorably to us, we would anticipate completion of our Colorado processing facility and the commencement of operations by PRH within six months after such resolution, and we would anticipate the receipt of revenues from PRH between 30 and 90 days after it commences operations.
+As a result of these uncertainties, there can be no assurance that PRH will ever generate sufficient cash to repay the \$500,000 loan from CLS Labs Colorado or to meet PRH's obligations under the Licensing Agreement or Equipment Lease.
 We anticipate that we will incur operating losses during the next twelve months.